AnguHashBlog/Angular-Headless-Hashnode/README.md

 ## From a personal repository to a GitHub Organization

-This repository serves as a closely replicated mirror of the original project, initially hosted in my personal repository under @monacodelisa.
+This repository serves as a close replica of the original project, initially hosted in my personal repository under @monacodelisa.

 The decision to migrate from a personal repository to a GitHub organization stems from practical considerations and the necessity for more effective project management.